 Students may select the audit or pass/no credit option for eligible courses upon registration online or in person.
 Students deciding to change from their original selection must do so in the registration office (B105) during the drop grace period by submitting the appropriate form.
-Please see www.elgin.edu/withdraw for drop dates by section and related Administrative Procedure 1.202 Schedule Changes and Course Withdrawals.
+Please see drop dates by section and related Administrative Procedure, 1.202: Schedule Changes and Course Withdrawals for more information.

 In order to enroll in a class to audit or as pass/no credit, students must meet all course prerequisites and pay the applicable tuition rate and required fees.
 Audited and pass/no credit courses are not eligible for financial aid, carry no grade value, and do not impact a student’s grade point average or academic standing.

-- Audited courses do not count toward academic load nor do they result in credit earned for having completed the class.
+- Audited courses neither count toward academic load nor do they result in credit earned for having completed the class.
 The midterm and final grades appear as AU on the student’s transcript.